JeremiahKaren/35percent.github.io/letter.md

 Again, this information is misleading; it fails to give the number of leaseholders at the second sitting of the Inquiry (October 2015) and fails to point out the significant time period between issuing of the order (June 2014) and Secretary of State's decision (Sep 2016).

 It also fails to take into account the difficult conditions caused by disruption to services by the acquiring authority since the close of the inquiry.
 In May 2014, the Secretary of State had to [intervene](http://35percent.org/2016-05-07-southwark-in-bottom-3-boroughs-for-affordable-housing-delivery/#aylesbury-bashing) to stop the Council commencing demolition works before the order had been confirmed.
-The disruption to services caused by its soft-strip demolition works has been widely reported[^1] in the local press, with heating/services, security, postal deliveries affected.
+The disruption to services caused by its soft-strip demolition works has been widely reported[^1] in the local press, with heating/services, security, local election candidates and postal deliveries affected.
 This has taken its toll on elderly and more vulnerable leaseholders, many of whom have since felt forced to move out of their homes as a result.
+Through its actions, the Council has also demonstrated disdain for the Secretary of State's decision by considering the result of the inquiry a foregone conclusion.

 #Valuation issues
 The Council claims in its grounds of appeal that inspector Coffey was wrong to infer that the Council's valuation of leaseholers' properties was low and that this should be a matter for the Upper (Lands) Tribunal rather than CPO public inquiry:

 >_"The Council’s position at the inquiry was that the offers made were compliant with the compensation code, being based on “on-estate” comparables in accordance with decisions of the Lands Tribunal.
 No adverse finding was made in that respect by either the Inspector or the Secretary of State."_

 To our knowledge, no evidence was submitted or discussed at the inquiry regarding valuation methods.
-There was evidence submitted by objectors complaining that the Council is using non-qualified and non RICS-registered officers to value their homes, but there was no discussion around valuation methodology.
+There was evidence submitted by objectors demonstrating that the Council is using non-qualified and non RICS-registered officers to value their homes, but there was no discussion around valuation methodology.

-In any event, the Council's claim that its valuation method using _"on-estate comparables is in accordance with the decisions of the Lands Tribunal"_; both Lands Tribunal cases for the Aylesbury estate have been explicitly dismissed as inappropriate - see __Joshua v London Borough of Southwark [2014] UKUT 0511 (LC) (paras 34-36)__ and __John v London Borough of Southwark [2014] UKUT 0538 (LC) (para.
+In any event, regarding the Council's claim that its valuation method is using _"on-estate comparables is in accordance with the decisions of the Lands Tribunal"_: both Lands Tribunal cases for the Aylesbury estate have been explicitly dismissed as inappropriate - see __Joshua v London Borough of Southwark [2014] UKUT 0511 (LC) (paras 34-36)__ and __John v London Borough of Southwark [2014] UKUT 0538 (LC) (para.
 58).__

 #Public Sector Equalities Duty (PSED)
 In its grounds of appeal, the Council claims that: